devetry/web-fundamentals/videos/get-it-done/db-configuration/README.md

     app.run()
 ```

-Back in the terminal, start a python shell by running the command `python`.
+Back in the terminal, start a python shell by running the command `python` (or `python3` depending on your installation).
 Then import `db` and create the tables:

 ```nohighlight
 > from main import db,Task